srevinsaju/zap/README.md

   get-md5            Get md5 of an appimage
-  install            Installs an appimage install-gh         Installs an appimage from GitHub repository URL... is-integrated      Checks if appimage is integrated with the desktop remove             Removes an appimage self-integrate     Add the currently running appimage to PATH, making it... self-update        Update myself show               Get the url to the app and open it in your web browser... update             Updates an appimage using appimageupdate tool xdg                Parse xdg url
+  install            Installs an appimage install-gh         Installs an appimage from GitHub repository URL... integrate          Checks if appimage is integrated with the desktop is-integrated      Checks if appimage is integrated with the desktop remove             Removes an appimage self-integrate     Add the currently running appimage to PATH, making it... self-update        Update myself show               Get the url to the app and open it in your web browser... update             Updates an appimage using appimageupdate tool x                  Execute a Zap installed app (optionally with
+                     sandboxing...
+  xdg                Parse xdg url
 ```